kevinmhankes/Weather-wX-Improved-UI/doc/FAQ.md

 ### Hourly forecast is not working correctly, is there a workaround?

 Yes.
 By default the hourly forecast is using the "new" NWS API.
 Unfortunately it's not as reliable as the old one but it does offer different data.
-You can revert to the older data source by going to *Settings -> UI* and turning off *Use new NWS API for hourly* (The 7 day foreacst stopped using the NWS API in ~ Jan 2021 due to reliability issues)
+You can revert to the older data source by going to *Settings -> UI* and turning off *Use new NWS API for hourly* (The 7 day forecast stopped using the NWS API in ~ Jan 2021 due to reliability issues)